My Life! Teaching in a Korean University

 in Games and Activities· Life in the Classroom

 When you teach a language, you’re usually teaching a lot of vocabulary and grammar.
-Vocabulary is the words we use and grammar is how we organize them in a way so that people understand what we’re saying.
-However, native English teachers, especially those teaching ESL abroad are often expected to be a cultural ambassador as well.
+Vocabulary is the words we use, and grammar is how we organize them in a way so that people understand what we’re saying.
+However, native English teachers, especially those teaching ESL abroad are often expected to be cultural ambassadors as well.
 In essence, they are expected to show students what life is like in their countries.
 That’s why we need things like ESL Halloween activities and games.

 ESL Halloween Lesson Ideas